nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `deleteT INDEX`

-* Index of a contact is its index number on the contact list.
+* Index of a task is its index number on the task list.

 * INDEX must be a positive integer more than 0.